google/protobuf.dart/README.md

 And then add `.pub-cache/bin` in your home dir to your `PATH` if you haven't already.

+This will activate the latest published version of the plugin.
+If you wish to use a local working copy, use

+    $ pub global activate -s path <path/to/your/dart-protoc-plugin>

 ### Options to control the generated Dart code

 The protocol buffer compiler accepts options for each plugin.
 For the